International Investors: Harm or Help

 Foreign investment would help us, with capital flows and technology flowing into the economy, it will benefit our production efficiency.
 The only thing that can harm us is ourselves, so instead of preventing foreign investment, improve yourself further so that you can actually play the game right.
 Run and hide, or face it.

-25. sputjam Says:
+25. sputjam says:

 Indonesia is completely different from china.
 During the time before deng xiao Peng, china had heavy industrial complexes, producing steel, making ships and locomotives, diesel engines, bridges, electricals, hydrogen bombs, tanks, bombs etc.